Increase the value of your business!

-A patent or utility model application is filed for extended protection based on regional treaties such as the European Patent (EPO), the European Union Intellectual Property Office (EUIPO), the African Intellectual Property Organization (AIPO), and the African Regional Intellectual Property Organization (ARIPO), among others.
+A patent or utility model application is filed for extended protection based on regional treaties such as the European Patent (EPO), the African Intellectual Property Organization (AIPO), and the African Regional Intellectual Property Organization (ARIPO), among others.

 Through the Patent Cooperation Treaty (PCT), you can obtain an international patent filing that allows for further protection in more than 145 countries, with 18 additional months on top of the initial 12 months allowed for the national phase of the protection.
 For industrial designs, you can make use of The Hague System within the first 6 months of the first filing, with the possibility of protection in 65 territories.

-Regardless of the type of protection and of your choice, we are on hand to outline the best internationalization strategy.
-Our team, alongside our network of partners around the globe, is available to clarify the details of the different jurisdictions.
-They are experts in defining forms of international legal protection and in patent, utility model, or industrial design registration, as well as in their translation and in the management of sales or licensing processes internationally.
+Regardless of the type of protection, we are on hand to outline the best internationalization strategy.
+Our team, alongside our network of partners around the globe, is available to clarify the details of each jurisdiction.
+We are experts in defining forms of legal protection for patents, utility models or industrial designs registrations, as well as their translation and in the sales management or international licensing processes.

 What is internationalization?

-The majority of patents, utility models, and industrial designs are registered individually in each jurisdiction.
-However, when you intend to internationalize these patents, it is important to consider their registration in the countries that you want to expand your business into.
+The majority of patents, utility models and industrial designs are individually registered in each jurisdiction.
+However, when you intend to internationalize these patents, it is important to consider their registration in countries you want to expand your business into.

-If you do not register the patent in those countries you want to expand your business into, it will be susceptible to attempts on its sale or non-authorized imitation, which can severely constrain your commercial success.
+If you don’t register your patent in the countries you want to expand your business into, it will be susceptible to sale attempts or non-authorized imitation, which can severely constrain your commercial success.

 Is there a global internationalization system?

-There is no system that allows for a patent, utility model, or industrial design registration in all jurisdictions worldwide with a single filing.
+There is no system that allows for a patent, utility model or industrial design to be registered in all worldwide jurisdictions with a single filing.

 Direct protection is the most widely used route for patent internationalization.
-In this case, we file the patent, utility model, or industrial design applications directly in each country in which you want to protect your rights.
+In this case, we directly file the patent, utility model, or industrial design applications directly in each country you want to protect your rights.